WeblateOrg/weblate/docs/admin/backup.rst

 The database backups are saved as plain text by default, but they can also be compressed or entirely skipped using :setting:`DATABASE_BACKUP`.

-To restore the database backup load it using database tools, for example:
+To restore the database backup, load it using database tools, for example:

 .. code-block:: shell